-SpIRIT will be a 6U CubeSat weighing in at 10 kilograms.
+SpIRIT is a 6U CubeSat weighing in at 11.5 kilograms.
 During the launch phase, SpIRIT will measure 100mm x 226mm x 365mm, but once it reaches orbit and extends its solar arrays, it will have a wingspan of 820mm.

 The development and launch of the SpIRIT nanosatellite is funded by the Australian Department of Industry, Science, Energy and Resources, under the International Space Investment – Expand Capability Grant Scheme.
 The grant scheme was designed to help unlock international space opportunities for Australia, by expanding the capability and capacity of the Australian space sector. $11M AUD was awarded to 10 projects, competitively selected by the Australian Space Agency.
 The operations of the SpIRIT satellite are funded by the Australian Department of Industry, Science, Energy and Resources,under the Moon to Mars Initiative – Demonstrator Mission Grant Scheme .

 I haven't heard of any Australian satellites before.
 How many are there?

 While there aren’t many Australian satellites, the national space capability is developing, especially in the CubeSat category.
-The growth in the Australian space industry has led to a number of Australian CubeSats launching over the last 5 years.
+The growth in the Australian space industry has led to a number of Australian CubeSats launching prior to 2020.
 These include: